-This trip is a 1-week, self-guided cycling holiday along the Portuguese coast.
+Spend a week cycling the Portuguese Coastal Way on this self-guided adventure.
 Follow the coastline north as you pedal your way along ancient pilgrim trails from Porto to Santiago de Compostela Cathedral in northern Spain.

-Enjoy a truly unforgettable ride as you cycle the Portuguese Coastal Way to Santiago.
 You’ll pass by a series of sandy beaches, villages and market gardens between the historical city of Porto and the low-key resort town of Esposende via Vila do Conde.
 Head inland to follow quiet country lanes to Caminha, passing through the small, attractive city of Viana do Castelo.
+You will enjoy a truly unforgettable ride as you cycle the Portuguese Coastal Way to Santiago.

 A short but scenic ferry ride takes you across the River Minho to the fishing town of A Guarda in Spain.
 A glorious stretch of rugged coastline and a small mountain connect you to Baiona, a charming seaside town with bags of history and tapas bars.
 Then it’s on to the city of Vigo through the typical rural countryside.
 Ride on to Redondela, where the coastal and central Caminos become one, accompanied by views of the Ria do Vigo.